muhenge/MyWebScraper/README.md

 > This project is from [Microverse](https:microverse.org) main curriculum.

-In this project, I created a web scraper of a linux distribitions website [distrowatch](https://distrowatch.com/), and I displayed the result based mostly on the ranking and the popurality of a linux distro.
+In this project, I created a web scraper of a linux distribitions website [distrowatch](https://distrowatch.com/), and I displayed the result based mostly on the ranking and the popurality of a linux distros.

 ### Built With
 The project was developed using the following technologies: